 Psyllium husk is made from the seeds of the Plantago ovata plant.
 It’s used to give a bread-like texture for recipes, replacing eggs or gluten.
 It’s an excellent source of dietary fiber, so throw it in your morning smoothie or chia pudding for an extra fiber boost.

 Psyllium is a prebiotic — the food that probiotics need to thrive and grow in your gut[*].
 It also keeps your pipes (read: stools) running smoothly, making it a chosen ingredient for people with IBS or Crohn’s disease[*].

 Recommended brands of psyllium husk powder:

-Xanthan gum acts like a thickening agent, allowing dough to stretch and rise just as it would with regular flour.
-Think of a pizza crust: You can stretch, roll and toss it in the air easily.
-In gluten-free and keto baking, adding xanthan gum to a nut or seed flour will create the same effect.
+Xanthan gum acts as a thickening agent, allowing dough to stretch and rise just as it would with regular flour.
+Think of a pizza crust: You can stretch, roll, and toss it in the air easily.
+In gluten-free and keto baking, adding xanthan gum to a nut or seed flour will create a similar effect.

 Recommended brand of xanthan gum: